humberto-garza/LinkspriteEdisonIRCamera/README.md

 ============

 ### There will be some extra modifications and documentation

- - Function to Change Baud
- - Function to Change Ratio
- - Function to Change Resolution
  - Function to Activate Power Saving Mode
  - Explanation of the function Returns
- - Getting Started with the Arduino Expansion Board
- - Getting Started with the Mini Breakout Board

 [Back to Top](#index)